 At Abbeywood School, we endeavour to provide the best possible educational experience to all learners, irrespective of ethnic or national origin, culture, religion, gender, special educational need, disability, sexuality or economic circumstance.
 In line with Trust objectives, we aim to:

 - Deliver CPD that is robust, up to date and supportive of the diverse needs of our school and students

-- Ensure that the voices of staff and students are all heard, through staff and student forums and councils
+- Ensure that the voices of staff and students are all heard, through student EDI ambassadors, staff, parent/carer and student forums and councils

 - Review and refine the curriculum, to reflect our school values and the diversity of our community